 Use a 3D-printed positive to cast food-safe silicone ice molds at home, including how to get perfectly clear ice.

-Design a reusable two-part press mold, print it in PLA or PETG, pack the mix, and press out clean spheres every time.
+Design a reusable die + piston press mold, print it in PLA or PETG, pack the mix, clay, soap, bath bomb powder, and press out a clean shape every time.

 How to make a candle mold